vonglasow/atoum-documentation/source/en/cookbooks/framework.inc.rst

    }

-Étape 4: lancement des tests
+Step 4: launch tests
 -----------------------------------------------------

-Si vous utilisez Symfony 2.0:
+If you use Symfony 2.0:

 .. code-block:: shell

-   # Lancement des tests d'un fichier
+   # Launch tests of one file
    $ php vendor/mageekguy.atoum.phar -f src/Acme/DemoBundle/Tests/Units/Entity/Car.php

-   # Lancement de tous les tests du Bundle
+   # Launch all tests of the Bundle
    $ php vendor/mageekguy.atoum.phar -d src/Acme/DemoBundle/Tests/Units

-Si vous utilisez Symfony 2.1+:
+If you use Symfony 2.1+:

 .. code-block:: shell

-   # Lancement des tests d'un fichier
+   # Launch tests of one file
    $ ./bin/atoum -f src/Acme/DemoBundle/Tests/Units/Entity/Car.php

-   # Lancement de tous les tests du Bundle
+   # Launch all tests of the Bundle
    $ ./bin/atoum -d src/Acme/DemoBundle/Tests/Units

 .. note::
-   Vous pouvez obtenir plus d'informations sur le `lancement des tests <lancement-des-tests>`_ dans le chapitre qui y est consacré.
+   You can get more information on the `test launch <lancement-des-tests>`_ in the chapter which is dedicated to.

-Dans tous les cas, voilà ce que vous devriez obtenir:
+In any case, this is what you should get:

 .. code-block:: shell